Xin-Ray/CodeGen/README.md

 # AutoGen Enhanced Project with 9 Agents

 ## Project Introduction
 This project, Codegen, built on Microsoft AutoGen, implements 9 efficiently collaborating agents to support complex code requirement processing, code self-execution, and iteration.
 The project stands out for its unique combination of features, particularly in advanced code processing and iteration.
-The frontend is built with the Flask framework, and the backend uses React, ensuring user-friendly interfaces and efficient backend processing.
+The frontend is built with the Flask framework, and the backend uses React, ensuring user-friendly interfaces and efficient backend processing.In the future, we will focus on program level multi program file generation and interpertation.

 ## Key Features
 - **Document Reading and Understanding:** Utilizes RAG (Retrieval-Augmented Generation) functionality to effectively process and understand a large volume of documents.